Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 If your plan switches pharmacies or you prefer a different option that’s still in-network, we’ll help transfer prescriptions so your treatment timeline isn’t disrupted.

-Then share those details with your Care Team so we can align your prescription timing with your treatment calendar.
+Share those details with your Care Team so we can align your prescription timing with your treatment calendar.

 How billing usually works:

-It all depends on whether your plan has them listed under medical or pharmacy benefits.
+Sometimes yes, sometimes no. It all depends on whether your plan has them listed under medical or pharmacy benefits.
 Ask your insurer how medication costs apply to your totals so we can help you plan accordingly.

 We’ll work with your insurer and pharmacy to resolve it.
 If alternatives are needed, your physician will discuss options that fit your clinical needs and your coverage.